 I also realised that there was something called Interaction Design/UX/Product Design, and that I'd always had a passion for it, I just didn't knew it was a thing.
 I always thought the voice in my head was generally annoyed by the world, when in fact all it did was keep pointing out all the mistakes designers had made in the environment around me.

 During my third year at university, I co-founded bambuu with my two buddies Gustav and Silas, a digital agency doing web development and design for larger corporations that were stuck in their old ways.
-We had fun and we learned alot, but now we are looking forward to new adventures.
+I was the project manager and main frontend developer, but had my fair share of ventures into Node.js and Java backends.
+We had fun and we learned a lot, but in the end the consulting business wasn't that exciting.

 I've become very aware of my actions and the consequences they have on my surroundings.
-I love the beauty of nature, and I want to spend allmy energy and skill on making sure we preserve that beauty for future generations.
+I love the beauty of nature, and I want to spend as much of my energy as possible on making sure we preserve that beauty for future generations.

 It isn't about the earth, it will endure no matter what we do to it.
 It's about my future children, grandchildren, and great-grandchildren.
 It's about making sure that they get to experience the same beautiful nature that I do.